multani/gcp-changelog/content/google-distributed-cloud--software-only--for-bare-metal/index.md

   configuration, and RBAC.
 The automated solution handles the entire lifecycle, making it simpler to scale applications based on the metrics that matter most to your business.
-* **GA**: Added new `ServiceCIDR` resources in your cluster.
-The Kubernetes control plane uses these resources to manage the IP address ranges for your Services automatically.
 * **Preview**: Added support for fast failover for the egress NAT gateway running in high availability.
 This feature improves both the reliability and throughput of egress traffic.